imagistlondon/imagistlondon.github.io/README.md

 --

 In github you can edit these files directly and commit them.
-Then they will automatically be deployed and published to https//imagistlondon.github.io so just refresh the page to see your changes.
+Then they will automatically be deployed and published to https//imagistlondon.github.io so just refresh the page to see your changes (you may have to clear the browser cache).

 ### Adding Images